5847

 - Low consumption: under deepsleep mode, 0.5mA with EXT0 wake up mode

-- Simple recharge battery by small 5v solar call with stop charging with voltage at 4.15v
+- Simple recharge battery by small 5v solar call with a stop charging at voltage 4.15v

-The proposal is based on the Buck-Boot IC from TI: TPS63070 and voltage comparator TPS3780.
+The proposal is based on the Buck-Boot IC from TI: TPS63070 and voltage comparator TPS3780 (both datasheets added in the document).

 Buck-Boost power supply:

-First, need to remove the AMS1117 from the ESP32 module.
+First, need to remove the AMS1117 from the ESP32 module with an hot air gun.
 Then, I use a slide switch to connect the 5v from either the USB (5v pin from the ESP32 module for debug) or from a battery connector.
+This switch is connected to the input of the Buck-Boost module (one position it will connect the 5V from USB plug or, in the other position, to a JST connector for an external lithium battery).

 The TPS63070 is a perfect candidate for that function.
 Quiescent current 50uA.
 Input 2-16v, output 2.5-9v.
 Max 2A.

-The only issue is the packaging which is QFN and I cannot manage it.
-So, I bought a module with it.
+The only issue is the packaging which is QFN and I cannot manage soldering it.
+So, I bought a module with that IC.

 The module PS need stay in power save mode.